France: Tens of thousands protest violence against women | DW | 20.11.2021

 Saturday's march is part of weeklong events for the International Day for the Elimination of Violence against Women

-According to a study from 2017, over 220,000 women are victims of sexual violence from the current or former partner each year.
+According to a study from 2017, more than 220,000 women are victims of sexual violence by current or former partners each year.

-The groups that organized Saturday's protest said that at least 101 women had been killed by their current or former partner since the beginning of 2021.
+The groups that organized Saturday's protest said at least 101 women had been killed by their current or former partners since the beginning of 2021.

 "We are always putting the blame on the women," one demonstrator in Paris told the AP news agency, adding that the situation for people trapped in domestic violence is difficult.

-"What we forget is the phenomenon of being in one's grip ... little by little it's like a spider that surrounds you in its web.''
+"What we forget is the phenomenon of being in one's grip ..." the demonstrator said.
+Little by little, it's like a spider that surrounds you in its web.''

 Saturday's protest was part of a week of action around the world to mark International Day for the Elimination of Violence against Women on November 25.